 Where is this year’s Creating Change Conference going to be held?
 And when?

-The 29th Creating Change will be held at the Philadelphia Marriott Downtown in beautiful and historic Philadelphia, January 18 – 22, 2017.
-At the 2017 Creating Change Conference, we will reflect on the outcomes of many pressing issues facing us: what follows after the 2016 elections; our full and expansive agenda for legal equality that is beyond marriage; our community’s resolve and action steps to end the AIDS epidemic; our community organizing efforts to create safer schools, legal protections for all and especially our trans family members; the urgent and critical needs of LGBTQ people of color; and building alliances with pro-LGBTQ allies and religious/faith organizations.
-We will create enduring change at the 2017 Creating Change Conference in Philadelphia, the City of Queerly Love!
+The 30th Creating Change will be held at the Marriott Wardman Park in Washington, DC, January 24 – 28, 2018.
+At the 2018 Creating Change Conference, we will reflect on the outcomes of many pressing issues facing us: what follows after the 2016 elections; our full and expansive agenda for legal equality that is beyond marriage; our community’s resolve and action steps to end the AIDS epidemic; our community organizing efforts to create safer schools, legal protections for all and especially our trans family members; the urgent and critical needs of LGBTQ people of color; and building alliances with pro-LGBTQ allies and religious/faith organizations.
+We will create enduring change at the 2018 Creating Change Conference!

 What happens during the Conference?

 Over the five days of the Creating Change Conference, our program presents over 22 Day Long Institutes; two dozen sophisticated trainings in the Leadership Academy; a special programming segment called Practice Spirit, Do Justice for faith leaders and organizers; approximately 250 workshops and caucus sessions; four plenary sessions; worshipful gatherings; film screenings; meetings; receptions and social events, and a multitude of opportunities for attendees to meet and learn from each other.

 Who goes to Creating Change?

 You, we hope!
 Over 3500 people attended the 2017 Creating Change Conference in Philadelphia, coming from all over the United States, with a few attendees from other countries.
 We want you to be a part of it!